ShowTable of Contents

 This reference article describes the contents of the xsp-config file, used to define XPages control tags to be contributed to Domino Designer.

-XPages Extensibility API Documentation
+XPages Extensibility API Documentation for 8.5.2

 The XPages Blog